Pharmacology MBiol, BSc

-Advanced pharmacology concept units I – Students can build subject specialist knowledge by choosing concept units they are most interested in studying further.
-This module builds on Year 1 and prepares students for Specialist Topic units in Year 3.
-Units may include, for example, cellular and molecular pharmacology or neuropharmacology
+Advanced Pharmacology Concept Units I (20 credits) – You’ll build subject specialist knowledge by choosing concept units that most interest you.
+This module builds on Year 1 and prepares you for Specialist Topic units in Year 3.
+Units may include, for example, cellular and molecular pharmacology or neuropharmacology.

-Advanced pharmacology concept units II – Students can build their subject specialist knowledge further by choosing concept units they are most interested in studying.
+Advanced Pharmacology Concept Units II (20 credits) – Students can build their subject specialist knowledge further by choosing concept units they are most interested in studying.
 This module builds on Year 1 and prepares students for Specialist Topic units in Year 3.
 Units may include, for example, the neuropharmacological basis of disease or chemotherapy.

 The focus of Year 3 of the Integrated Masters programme is to extend your understanding of key topics in the biomedical sciences right up to the very forefront of what is current in research.
 Using your knowledge gained during Levels 1 and 2 and your critical thinking and analytical skills, you will learn to interpret advanced research data, critically evaluate theories and make decisions about how to test new ideas.